EmilieLny/react-template/README.md

 # React + TypeScript + Vite

-This template provides a starting point for building React applications using Vite as the build tool, TypeScript for type safety, Radix UI for accessible and customizable UI components, ESLint and Prettier for code formatting and linting, and lint-staged with husky for pre-commit hooks.
+This template provides a starting point for building React applications using Vite as the build tool, TypeScript for type safety, Radix UI for accessible and customizable UI components, Oxc and Prettier for code formatting and linting, and lint-staged with husky for pre-commit hooks.

 ## Features